-In Australia, Applied Medical released a new surgical device, which allows the morcellation of a specimen within a containment system.
-I believe this device might become a game-changer because it allows the morcellation of a specimen within a bag and thereby protects the patient from tumour spillage.
+Since then, surgical devices have become available, that allow the morcellation of a specimen within a containment system.
+I believe thes containment devices might become a game-changer because it allows the morcellation of a specimen within a bag and thereby protects the patient from tumour spillage.

-With the help of the Contained Extraction System and the ColpotomizO.R. tube we were able to give her a laparoscopic hysterectomy using four 5 mm ports.
+With the help of a containment bag and the a transvaginal tube we were able to give her a laparoscopic hysterectomy using four 5 mm ports.
 The ovaries were preserved but the fallopian tubes were removed.
-Once the hysterectomy was completed we introduced the Contained Extraction System and morcellated the uterus in very short time.
-The uterus was wrapped in a plastic bag system that contained the entire specimen.
+Once the hysterectomy was completed we introduced the containment bag into the pelvis transvaginally, wrapped the mass in it and morcellated the uterus within the bag in very short time.
+The plastic bag system contained the entire specimen.
 There was no spillage into the peritoneal cavity.

-I felt incredibly assured that there was no spillage of any specimen.
+I felt reassured that there was no spillage of any specimen.
 After I reviewed the video I felt a strong sense that …